 Related Subject Area:

-This weeks animal of the week is the Budgerigars, more commonly known as budgies.
+This week's animal of the week is the Budgerigars the animal of the week, more commonly known as budgies.
 Budgies are native to Australia and live on grassy plains.
 They also spend some time in woodland.

 They are green and yellow in the wild however selective breeding has produced various combinations of blue, green, yellow and violet.
 They have a large head and no distinguishable neck.
 Males have a blue seer (flesh above the beak) where-as females have a brown or pink seer.